Cps209-Team-3/Team3_Repository/README.md

 A: Rotate left (counter-clockwise)
 D: Rotate right (clockwise)
 Mouse: Cannon aims towards where the cursor is positioned on the game screen
-Right-Click: Cannon fires a bullet towards the postition of the cursor at the time it was clicked
+Left-Click: Cannon fires a bullet towards the postition of the cursor at the time it was clicked

 * Work Completed:
   * Serialize/Deserialize methods written